 The Port of Brussels has already undertaken several actions to tackle the waste problem in the canal (trash collecting boats, litter traps) but they are not sufficient to contain the never-ending flow.
 Moreover, the canal is first and foremost a transportation route for boats.
 This makes it an even harder nut to crack.
 How do you stop the stream of waste without hindering the passage of the boats?
 We propose to install a mobile trash barrier covering the whole width of the canal to stop the trash and lead it to the side where it can be taken out regularly.
 A mechanism could be triggered by the lock operators to open it and let the boats pass.
 The Port of Brussels has launched a study to analyse the waste problem and will examine our proposal.
 Canal It Up is a member of the monitoring committee.

 The green islands

 The improvement of water quality

 The best kind of waste is the one that doesn’t exist.
 In the meantime a big part of the plastic waste we produce still ends up in incinerators.
 We can do better.
-We are exploring creative ideas to recycle the plastic waste we collect from the canal.
+We started to recycle the plastic waste we collect from the canal.
 And we wanted to do so in a way that it prevents more plastic trash from ending up in the water.
 That’s why we used the first recycled plastic to give feathers to Henry the Cormorant.
 Read more about it here.